-10 Uses for Diatomaceous Earth for home and farm that range from indoor pest control and teeth whitening to food preservation and animal health.
+These 10 Uses for Diatomaceous Earth for Home & Farm range from indoor pest control and teeth whitening to food preservation and animal health.

 If you’ve never heard of diatomaceous earth before, it’s worth learning about!
 According to Dr. Josh Axe, “diatomaceous earth (DE) is a natural product made up of fossilized remains of tiny, aquatic organisms called diatoms.
 Composed of the cell walls/shells of single cell diatoms, it easily crumbles to a fine powder.”
 You can find DE in countless products, most often in powder or liquid form.
 It can be used in food-grade (safe for human consumption) and non-food grade (used in industrial settings), but we want to steer clear of the non-food grade stuff for the purposes of this post.
 Food-grade DE can be an impactful piece of your natural lifestyle and hobby farm.
 While there are countless benefits and uses, I’ve highlighted 10 for you here.

 Body Detox.
 DE can help detoxify your body and maintain optimal gut health by attracting harmful toxins and flushing them from the body.
 You can take about one teaspoon of food-grade diatomaceous earth with water once a day to detox.
 Drink plenty of water afterwards and throughout the day to stay hydrated.
 You can also mix it in with other things – juice, smoothies, yogurt, etc. – but make sure to still drink plenty of water with it.
 You can slowly work up to 1 tablespoon a day, keeping in mind that it’s best not to use it continuously for long periods of time.

 Joint, Bone, Ligament Health.
 DE has been shown to support bone and connective tissue health.
 Take it orally as described in step 2 to fight against osteoporosis and other bone disorders.